-The Rustic Tweed Button Cowl is a crochet cozy cowl full of great texture.
+The Rustic Tweed Crochet Button Cowl is a crochet cozy cowl full of great texture.
 It can be worn in many different ways, thanks to the easily adjustable buttons.
 Worked flat with a woven-look stitch, this project is great for beginners too!

-Rustic Tweed Button Cowl
+Rustic Tweed Crochet Button Cowl

-Click below to watch a full video tutorial on how to make this project:
+Watch a full video tutorial on how to make this project:

 Love video tutorials?
 Click here to subscribe to the Fiber Flux YouTube channel for more stitchy fun!